 Note: if your Gateway is hardwired with Ethernet, it will need to be accessible from your Wi-Fi network.

 Have the correct IP address of the Gateway.
-Netzero will generally prefill the IP address with the correct value.
-You can confirm the IP address using your home network router: look for a device named Tesla Powerwall
+Netzero usually prefills the IP address with the correct value.
+You can confirm the IP address using your home network router: look for device names like Tesla Powerwall

 , LG Innotek